Janel McCarville: WNBA career

-In the 2005 WNBA Draft, McCarville was picked by Charlotte Sting as the No. 1 overall selection.
+In the 2005 WNBA draft, McCarville was picked by Charlotte Sting as the No. 1 overall selection.

 At Charlotte, she missed a number of games due to injury.
 When she was able to play, her performance did not meet the expectations associated with the No. 1 draft pick.

-In the spring of 2007, after the Sting folded, McCarville was claimed by New York in the WNBA dispersal draft.
+In the spring of 2007, after the Sting folded, McCarville was claimed by New York in the 2007 dispersal draft.
 During the first half of the 2007 season she earned a place in the Liberty starting lineup, displacing rookie Jessica Davenport.
 On August 25, 2007, McCarville was named most improved player of the 2007 season.

 McCarville continued to play for the Liberty in 2008.
 She was named WNBA Eastern Conference Player of the Week on two occasions during the 2008 season.

-Janel decided to not report to training camp, and in accordance with WNBA rules, was suspended for the entire 2011 season.
+In 2011, McCarville decided to not report to training camp, and in accordance with WNBA rules, was suspended for the entire season.
 This became a point of division for the team's fan base.

 On April 16, 2012, it was announced that McCarville intended to take the summer off from basketball in order to spend time with her family.

-On March 1, 2013, the Minnesota Lynx acquired McCarville as part of a three team trade.
+On March 1, 2013, the Minnesota Lynx acquired McCarville as part of a three-team trade.
 McCarville filled the void left by the retirement of Taj McWilliams-Franklin, providing a veteran post presence.
 McCarville also rejoined Gopher teammate Lindsay Whalen, the starting point guard for the Lynx.

 McCarville's play improved as the season went along.
 McCarville helped the team to its second title in three years, and her first as a pro, scoring 10 points in the decisive third game of the 2013 WNBA Finals.

 On May 13, 2015, it was announced that McCarville would not be participating in the 2015 WNBA season, primarily due to back pain.

+McCarville played her final WNBA season in 2016 with the Lynx.

+In 2023, McCarville was named to the Minnesota Lynx All-25 Team (top 25 players) as part of the team's 25th anniversary.